alioutas/image_io_bruker/README.md

 from image_io_functions import readParticleFile, writeParticleFile
 ```

-## Read a dat binary file as a pandas dataframe file with df_to_dat.py
+## Read a dat binary file as a pandas dataframe

 *how to run example*